 I have not heard yet about expected bloom for the NCMA.
 It is usually later than Dorothea Dix!

-How lucky are we that the North Carolina Museum of Art and Dorothea Dix Park have partnered to make Raleigh the City of Sunflowers in 2022?
+How lucky are we that Dorothea Dix Park and North Carolina Museum of Art have partnered to make Raleigh the City of Sunflowers in 2023?
 It is an interdepartmental city project involving Raleigh Water; Office of Sustainability; and Parks, Recreation, and Cultural Resources.

 Keep reading as we share a uniquely awesome way to experience both on the same day!